Perpetual futures

+Perpetual futures were first proposed by economist Robert Shiller in 1992, to enable derivatives markets for illiquid assets.

 Perpetuals serve the same function as contracts for difference (CFDs), allowing indefinite, leveraged tracking of an underlying asset or flow, but differ in that a single, uniform contract is traded on an exchange for all time-horizons, quantities of leverage, and positions, as opposed to separate contracts for separate quantities of leverage typically traded directly with a broker.